vokiabulele/digital-portfolio-230778941/README.md

 # Work Readiness Digital Portfolio
 Welcome to my digital portfolio.
-This portfolio captures my journey in project presentation  to help prepare for work readiness and also captures my reflections on this journey.
+This portfolio captures my journey in project presentation  to help prepare for work readiness, and also captures my reflections on this journey.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------